 1956: The Man Who Knew Too Much

 Alfred Hitchcock revamped his 1934 film of the same name keeping the premise of a couple and their desperate search for their kidnapped child after they unwittingly become involved in international intrigue.
 Our mystified yet resourceful American tourists are played by Doris Day and James Stewart.
-The film is opened up to include Marakesh locations and a song.
-Not just any song.
-THE song that is so inextricably associated with Doris Day that it followed her from movie to movie (Please Don't Eat the Daisies, The Glass Bottom Boat) to television (The Doris Day Show).
+The film is opened up to include Marrakesh locations and a song.
+Not just any song, THE song that is so inextricably associated with Doris Day that it followed her from movie to movie (Please Don't Eat the Daisies, The Glass Bottom Boat) to television (The Doris Day Show).
 Jay Livingston and Ray Evans won the Oscar for Whatever Will Be Will Be (Que Sera Sera).
 ASCAP also designated the song as one of the "Most Performed Feature Film Standards".

 Happy Birthday, Doris Day.